Open Enrollment 2022: Prepare With These Timelines and Important Dates

 Open enrollment 2022 timelines for employees (starting 80 days before OE)

-The timelines below are designed to help your employees prepare for open enrollment — beginning 80 days before open enrollment and ending when coverage starts.
+The open enrollment timelines below are designed to help your employees prepare — beginning 80 days before open enrollment and ending when coverage starts.
 You can customize the information to fit your unique business needs.

 60-80 days before: Determine previous and future benefits needs and expenses

 - Review previous year’s medical, dental, and vision expenses.